naninovel/docs/docs/guide/naninovel-scripts.md

 ### Command Identifier

 Right after the command literal a command identifier is expected.
-This could either be a name of the C# class that implements the command or the command's alias (when applied via `CommandAlias` attribute).
+This could either be a name of the C# class that implements the command or the command's alias (when applied via `Alias` attribute).

 For example, [@save] command (used to auto-save the game) is implemented via `AutoSave` C# class.
-The implementing class also has `[CommandAlias("save")]` attribute applied, so you can use both `@save` and `@AutoSave` statements in the script to invoke this command.
+The implementing class also has `[Alias("save")]` attribute applied, so you can use both `@save` and `@AutoSave` statements in the script to invoke this command.

 Command identifiers are case-insensitive; all the following statements are valid and will invoke the same `AutoSave` command: